 Redbubble Sells Memes and Drawings

 By talking to successful Redbubble artists I have built an understanding of what type of design sells best.
-In order of success they are: text memes (think “OK Boomer”), illustrations (including fan art), photographs, and (some) fine art.
+In order of success they are: text memes (think “OK Boomer”), illustrations (including fan art in the Redbubble fan art program), photographs, and (some) fine art.
 You’ll need to pair these designs with the list above… for example, text memes sell on T-shirts, illustrations on stickers, photographs on posters and prints, and so on.
-Stickers are by far the biggest seller; some stickers infringe copyright.
+Stickers are by far the biggest seller.

 So Many Unsold Pretty Patterns